k2view-academy/K2View-Academy/articles/16_deploy_fabric/01_deploy_Fabric_project.md

 ### How are Deployed Objects Reflected in the Fabric Server?
 You can check which objects are deployed in the Fabric Server using the Fabric **list** command.
-- **list LU_TYPES/LUT** provides a list of Logical Unit types deployed to the Fabric Server.
+- **list LU_TYPES/LUT** provides a list of Logical Unit Types deployed to the Fabric Server.
 - **list WS** provides a list of all Web Service methods deployed to the Fabric Server.
 - **list ENVIRONMENTS/ENVS** provides a list of environments deployed to the Fabric Server.
 - **list BF/BROADWAY_FLOWS** - list all Broadway flows of all LU Types deployed to the Server.